 Shipped in 2023

-- Extreme sparse index performance A new, unified storage architecture makes better
+- New parallel-dataflow query engine A new, unified storage architecture scales better

 - Easier management in Docker and Kubernetes A range of updates make Seq work in